Health & Professional Requirements

 - Process your payment by submitting Credit Card information.

-- Upon completion, please complete your immunization requirements and send necessary forms and documents to CertifiedBackground.com by downloading their fax form or uploading them from your computer.
+- Upon completion, please complete your immunization requirements and send necessary forms and documents to CertifiedBackground.com by uploading them from your computer.
 Instructions are posted on your Certified Profile account.

 - Login to www.certifiedbackground.com and create your account by clicking "Students" entering package code: